 |Press Releases | Search DNR | DNR Home|

-Maryland Department of Natural Resources (DNR) is the state agency responsible for providing natural and living resource-related services to citizens and visitors.
-DNR manages more than 449,000 acres of public lands and 17,000 miles of waterways, along with Maryland's forests, fisheries and wildlife for maximum environmental, economic and quality of life benefits.
+The Maryland Department of Natural Resources is the state agency responsible for providing natural and living resource-related services to citizens and visitors.
+DNR manages nearly one-half million acres of public lands and 17,000 miles of waterways, along with Maryland's forests, fisheries and wildlife for maximum environmental, economic and quality of life benefits.
 A national leader in land conservation, DNR-managed parks and natural, historic and cultural resources attract 12 million visitors annually.
 DNR is the lead agency in Maryland's effort to restore the Chesapeake Bay, the state's number one environmental priority.
 Learn more at www.dnr.maryland.gov